xvk-64/2024-secure-programming-protocol/readme.md

 `counter` is a monotonically increasing integer.
 All handlers of a message should track the last counter value sent by a client and reject it if the current value is not greater than the last value.
 This defeats replay attacks.
 The hash used for `signature` follows the SHA-256 algorithm.

-#### Counter

-Every message sent by user, tied to their unique key set, has the counter attached to it.
-The recipient stores the counter value from the latest message sent to them by each user, then when ever a new message received, the counter value stored is compared to the value in the message.
-If the new value is larger than the old one, the message has not been resent.

-The intention behiend the additon of the counter is as a way to defend against replay attacks.
-A replay attack is a when a copy is taken of a message you receive, and is then resent to you later.
-For example, Alice sents Bob a message saying "meet me at the park at 2pm" and a malicious attacker takes a copy of that message.
-A few weeks later the malicious attacker resends Bob the message.
-Bob goes to the park and finds the malicious attacker there instead of Alice.

-#### Base64 Encoding
-The base64 encoding is applied to data in the different sections of the message to reduce the size of the total message to be sent.

 #### Hello
 This message is sent when first connecting to a server to establish your public key.